in43sh/front-end-interview/README.md

 Front-End Interview Exercises

-## Instructions
+## First, Do This

+1. Make sure you have [Node.js](https://nodejs.org/en/) and [Yarn package manager](https://yarnpkg.com/lang/en/) installed on your computer.

+2. Run `yarn` to install all the dependencies.

-Run `yarn start` to open the interview exercises in a new browser window.
+3. Run `yarn start` to open the interview exercises in a new browser window.

 ### Checkers